wpmetabox/docs/_docs/fields/taxonomy-advanced.md

 Unlike the [taxonomy](/fields/taxonomy/) field, this field saves terms' IDs in the database.

-If field is not `multiple`, then a single term ID is saved in the database.
+If field is not `multiple`, a single term ID is saved in the database.
 Otherwise, the field saves multiple term IDs in a single row in the database in the comma separated strings (e.g. format `1,2,3`).

 If the field is cloneable, then the value is stored as a serialized array in a single row in the database.